cloudfoundry/docs-deploying-cf/vcloud/deploying_bosh_with_micro_bosh.md

 ## <a id="deploy"></a>Setup a BOSH Deployment Manifest and Deploy ##

 Create and setup a BOSH deployment manifest.
-Look at the [BOSH example manifest](./bosh-example-manifest.html).
+See the [BOSH Example Manifest](./bosh-example-manifest.html).

-Deploy BOSH. (the following assumes your manifest is named `bosh.yml` in `/home/bosh_user`).
+Deploy BOSH.
+The following example assumes that your manifest is named `bosh.yml` and exists in the `/home/bosh_user` directory.

 <pre class="terminal">
 $ cd /home/bosh_user